-Designers don’t need to become researchers, but they must have research or evaluation literacy.
-Just as it is becoming increasingly unacceptable that program designers from fields like public policy and administration, public health, social services, and medicine lack understanding of design principles, so is it no longer feasible for designers to be ignorant of proper research methods.
+Designers don’t need to become researchers but must have research or evaluation literacy.
+Just as it is becoming increasingly unacceptable that program designers from fields like public policy and administration, public health, social services, and medicine lack an understanding of design principles, it is no longer feasible for designers to be ignorant of proper research methods.

 It’s not impossible.
 Clinical psychologists went from being mostly practitioners to scientist-practitioners.
 Professional social workers are now well-versed in research even if they typically focus on policy and practice.
 Elevating the field of Design means accepting that being an effective professional requires certain skills and research and evaluation are now part of that skill set.